-The LTC3786 can be shut down using the RUN pin.
-Pulling this pin below 1.28V shuts down the main control loop.
-Pulling this pin below 0.7V disables the controller and most internal circuits, including the $INTV{CC}$ LDOs.
-In this state, the LTC3786 draws only 8μA of quiescent current.
-Note: Do not apply load while the chip is in shutdown.
-The output MOSFET will be turned off during shutdown and the output load may cause excessive power dissipation in the body diode.
+The two internal controllers of the LTC3787 can be shut down using the RUN pin.
+Pulling this pin below 1.28V shuts down the main control loops for both phases.
+Pulling this pin below 0.7V disables both controllers and most internal circuits, including the INTVCC LDOs.
+In this state, the LTC3787 draws only 8 $\mu$ A of quiescent current.

+NOTE: Do not apply a heavy load for an extended time while the chip is in shutdown.
+The top MOSFETs will be turned off during shutdown and the output load may cause excessive dissipation in the body diodes.